 - If Use device time zone is off, you can select a time zone from the drop-down menu.

-Google Calendar uses Coordinated Universal Time (UTC) to help avoid issues with daylight savings time.
+Google Calendar uses Coordinated Universal Time (UTC) to help avoid issues with daylight saving time.

 When events are created, they're converted into UTC, but you'll always see them in your local time.